The ZZ Plant – Zamioculcas zamiifolia one very popular foliage plant is used in homes and offices around the world.

 Most of the BEST indoor house plants grow slow and the Zanzibar gem indoor plants are no exception.
 It propagates easily but develops slowly.

-They make an excellent accent plant in areas where allowed to “spread its wings.”
+They make an excellent accent plant in areas where can grow and “spread its wings.”

-As for being a tough, durable indoor plant, Zamioculcas flower handles low indirect light well and abuse exceptionally well, it even grows.
+As for being a tough, durable indoor plant, Zanzibar gem flower handles low indirect light well and abuse exceptionally well, it even grows.

 The Zamiocalcus is one of the best plants for a windowless bathroom plant or office.

 The ZZ plant does not need any special type of potting soil or potting mix.
-Any well-drained soil recommended for houseplants will work.
+Any well-drained mix recommended for houseplants will work.

 As for the fertilizer requirements.
-A complete, balanced liquid fertilizer for houseplants (20-20-20) applied once per month when watering will provide the nutrients the ZZ needs.
+A complete, balanced liquid fertilizer for houseplants (20-20-20) applied once per month when watering will provide the nutrients the ZZ needs to grow well.

 ZZ Plant Handles Low Light Levels Well

-Even though the plant does well in lower light levels, by placing it in bright light it performs even better.
+Even though the plant does fine in lower light levels, by placing it in bright light it performs even better.
 It is one of the plants that thrive in fluorescent light.

 Keep the plant away from any hot direct sunlight as the plant can burn.
 Good bright filtered afternoon sun would work well.